dhzdhd/hadoop-docker-compose/README.md

 - The current configuration does not store any data on HDFS/HBase.
 Please backup everything you create in the `/workdir` directory which is directly mapped to your system.

+### Hive MetastoreSessionClient error

+- Hive should always be started from the `/` directory (root)
+- When you enter the container, the default directory is the root directory
+- Starting Hive from any other directory causes the metastore to get corrupted

 ### Any sort of Hadoop error (MapReduce/Hive/HBase)

 - Exit the container (`exit`), `./run.ps1`|`.run.sh` and `init`